zuzanapiarova/philosophers/README.md

 - if the philo ate for the last time, he will set the finished variable to true and the routine will exit after he ate for the last time
 - monitoring thread will keep checking only the philosophers that have the finished variable set to false
 - after all threads finished eating, in the join caller we set stop_simulation to true so monitoring can stop and exit too
+- after each action, philosopher threads check if the monitoring thread did not find any death and set stop_simulation to true, if yes exit right away so we do not print any more information to the console

 ## TEST CASES
 ### --- incorrect input - check parsing ---